arzwa/MultilocusIsland/docs/paper/draft.md

 as the locally beneficial allele reaches some critical frequency $p_c \le 1/2$ (@sec:mieq, gray lines in @fig:detdom).
-@sachdeva2022 showed that such sharp thresholds for swamping also appear in the absence of dominance due to LD.
+@sachdeva2022 showed that such sharp thresholds for swamping also appear in the absence of dominance due to coupling effects.
 LD both increases the critical migration rate ($m_c$) at which swamping occurs and the minimum level of differentiation that can be maintained before the swamping point is reached ($p_c$).